The Schulz Museum is excited to offer in-person classes. See below for class descriptions and registration information.

 LEGO Animation 3 (Grades 1-3)

-Build sets and characters with LEGOs to create a short LEGO stop-motion movie using iPads.
-Work in groups to add special effects, voices, and music!
-Enrollment in LEGO Animation 1 or 2 is not required.
+Build sets and characters with LEGOs, then create a short stop-motion movie using iPads.
+Work in groups to add special effects, dialogue, and music!

 The Charles M. Schulz Museum’s classes are educational programs and not childcare as defined by the State of California.